denten-books/plain-text/3-format.md

 The Hegelian influence is unmistakable in these lines.
 Like the world spirit, literary formulae exist and develop across time and space.
-Veselovsky's formula is a concrete universal, which exists outside and independent of individual text witnesses.
+Veselovsky's formula are concrete universals, which exist outside and independent of individual text witnesses.
 Formulae in this sense have a life of their own, in a trans- or meta- human way, not accessible to the individual author.
-They can be evoked but not quite written.
-They have a historical momentum of their own, in a long-term process of genetic development that overpowers any individual contribution.
-We expand within *it*, and not the other way around.
-Form, in this sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified image, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.
+They are evoked indirectly.
+They exist in the ether of culture, attaining a historical momentum of their own through a process of gradual genetic development.
+Form, in this historical sense, means exactly the opposite of form in the sense of a private utterance, by which an individual author breaks with an ossified tradition, as was the case with Shklovsky's idiosyncratic naming of the flower, *uao*.

 The contradiction of understanding form as sound and form as formula lies at the center of formalist poetics.
 As critics, the formalists privileged moments